vishvAsa/kalpAntaram/kANe/v1p1/56_savarta.md

 In a few M83. (e. g.
 I. O. cat.
 No. 1367 ) the Sam varta smrti comprised is different from the printed Saṁvarta.

 The printed sinști appears to be an epitome of a portion of the original surti of Saṁvartu.
 Many of the verses in the printed texts are found in Aparārka.
 For example, Aparārka p.
 14=Sasvarta verse 6; Aparárka p.
 693 = Samvarta verses 107-108; Aparārka p.
-1053 = Samvarta verses 111-113; Aparărka p.
+1053 = Samvarta verses 111-113; Aparārka p.
 1094 ( eight verses out of which five ) =Saṁvarta verses 130-34.
 The pāda of Saṁvarta which Visvarūpa quotes (ardhāstamitabhāskarām) on Yāj.
 I. 25 occurs in verse 6 of the printed text.
 This shows that the printed smộti preserves very ancient material, the authenticity of which is vouched for by so early a writer as Visvarūpa.

 ADU